Magic Leap sponsored Game Jam at UT Austin

 Ashes Alpha 2 (Phase 3) Launch

-Early in the year, my narrative team was disolved, and I was moved to the “vehicles & mounts team”, where I made these contributions:
+My narrative team was dissolved, and I was moved to the “vehicles & mounts team”, where I implemented:

 Rewrote NetCode for interserver hostility queries